 In Schmidheiny v.
 Weber, the Third Circuit held that the term "registration" is not limited to the initial registration but encompasses subsequent re-registrations as well.
 319 F.3d 581, 582 (3d Cir.
 2003).
 There, Stephan Schmidheiny, one of the wealthiest individuals in the world, sued Steven Weber for registering the domain name "schmidheiny.com."
 Id. at 581.
 Weber first registered schmidheiny.com with Network Solutions under the name Weber Net in 1999, prior to the enactment of the ACPA.
 Id.
 In June 2000, after the ACPA was enacted, the domain name was transferred from Network Solutions to a new registrar, Internet Names Worldwide.
 Id. at 583.
 The named registrant was also changed from Weber Net to Famology.com, of which Weber was the President.
 Id.
-The Third Circuit reasoned that if the ACPA were limited to initial registrations, it would permit "the domain name was first registered before the effective date of the [ACPA]."
+The Third Circuit reasoned that if the ACPA were limited to initial registrations, it would permit "the domain names of living persons to be sold and purchased without the living persons' consent, ad infinitum, so long as the name was first registered before the effective date of the [ACPA]."
 Id.
 Thus, the Third Circuit held that the term "registration," as used in the ACPA, includes the initial registration and subsequent re-registrations because a "registration" is the creation of a "new contract at a different registrar and to a different registrant."
 Id.